outsidedav/swift/api/api.md

 ![API Route](../images/apiroute.png)

-Open the `PLIST` file and replace the host value with the value that is copied from the API route which enables the SDK to call the API into the {{site.data.keyword.cloud_notm}}.
+Open the `PLIST` file and replace the host value with the value that is copied from the API route that enables the SDK to call the API into the {{site.data.keyword.cloud_notm}}.

 ## Documentation